 The i4iLab brings people together to help solve problems and complete impact investment proposals thereby expanding and accelerating the level of impact investing in addressing the local, regional, and global needs of underserved communities.

 Rethinking Financial Disclosure

-The research project, conducted in cooperation with the Center for Audit Quality (CAQ), will focus on SEC Form 10-K and lead to identification of specific changes in reporting requirements that will streamline requirements for public companies and reduce the challenge of “information overload” for investors.
+The research project, conducted in cooperation with the Center for Audit Quality (CAQ), focused on SEC Form 10-K and lead to identification of specific changes in reporting requirements that will streamline requirements for public companies and reduce the challenge of “information overload” for investors.

-Multiple teams of graduate students at the GW School of Business will study the issues driving concerns over effective corporate disclosure.
-The students will then make specific recommendations to reduce unnecessary or redundant reporting requirements, while maintaining the integrity and value of the information for investors.
+Multiple teams of graduate students at the GW School of Business studied the issues driving concerns over effective corporate disclosure.
+The students then made specific recommendations to reduce unnecessary or redundant reporting requirements, while maintaining the integrity and value of the information for investors.